Having limited choices in something can be frustrating.

 Using PhotoLogin, you can log in to your LogmeOnce vault just by showing your photo or face in front of the camera.

-Similarly, Mugshot helps you catch intruders who try to access your account by guessing the master password.
+Similarly, Mugshot helps you catch intruders who try to access your devices by guessing the master password.

 Every time someone enters a wrong password, your phone or computer’s camera will snap a photo of that person.
 So you can know who’s the culprit.